cadop/dhart/BUILD.md

 You may remain here, or navigate to a directory of your choice.
 In the next step, you will clone the repository.

-1. Type git clone git@github.com/cadop/dhart.git at the prompt and hit ENTER.
+1. For SSH Type `git clone git@github.com:cadop/dhart.git` at the prompt and hit ENTER.
 The repository will then be cloned to your local machine.
+For HTTPS use `git clone https://github.com/cadop/dhart.git`.

-### Using CMAKE Commands
+### Using CMAKE Command Line

 Currently we directly call the configuration arguments when using cmake.
+(If someone would like to contribute to improving this process feel free to open an issue. )

 Python Debug